-- The children's entitlement is based upon the Governors' agreement to follow the Chester Diocesan Agreed Syllabus and support it with the resource, Understanding Christianity. - In the main, Religious Education will be taught as a discrete subject although the approach may vary.
-For example in Key Stage 1 it may be more appropriate to integrate some areas of the Religious Study programme into a general topic with a thematic approach. - Religious Education in school is organised using a whole school overview or plan for each school.
-This lays out which units, or themes, should be studied by each year group, supported by the Family of Schools resource materials and Understanding Christianity.

-• Wherever possible all children will learn from primary source material as well as through the use of outside speakers with relevant experience and audio-visual aids.
+- The children's entitlement is based upon the Governors' agreement to follow the Chester Diocesan Agreed Syllabus, which is the new Questful RE from the Diocese of Blackburn and support it with the resource, Understanding Christianity. - In the main, Religious Education will be taught as a discrete subject although we will sometimes have theme days such as World Religions Day or a theme week to enable the teaching of the basics for each of the religions that we study so that the children have a basic understanding of them. - Religious Education in school is organised using a whole school overview as a two-year rolling programme which is intrinsically linked to our Vision.
+This lays out which units should be studied by each mixed age year group (EYFS/Year 1 and 2/Year 3 and 4/Year 5 and 6), using the Questful RE units and Understanding Christianity. - Wherever possible all children will learn from primary source material as well as through the use of outside speakers with relevant experience and audio-visual aids.
 Visits to places of worship and drama workshops and visiting theatre companies also support the work of Religious Education in school.